awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 # Upgrading the RDS for Oracle DB engine<a name="USER_UpgradeDBInstance.Oracle"></a>

-When Amazon RDS supports a new version of Oracle, you can upgrade your DB instances to the new version\.
+When Amazon RDS supports a new version of Oracle Database, you can upgrade your DB instances to the new version\.
 For information about which Oracle versions are available on Amazon RDS, see [https://docs.aws.amazon.com/AmazonRDS/latest/OracleReleaseNotes/Welcome.html](https://docs.aws.amazon.com/AmazonRDS/latest/OracleReleaseNotes/Welcome.html)\.

 **Important**
-RDS for Oracle Database 11g is deprecated\.
+RDS for Oracle Database 11g is desupported\.
 If you maintain Oracle Database 11g snapshots, you can upgrade them to a later release\.
 For more information, see [Upgrading an Oracle DB snapshot](USER_UpgradeDBSnapshot.Oracle.md)\.

 **Topics**
 + [Overview of RDS for Oracle engine upgrades](USER_UpgradeDBInstance.Oracle.Overview.md)